Makum: Education

 There are a large number of schools located in Makum, like Ganga Bishan Chowkhani Higher Secondary School, Gopalkrishna Balika Vidyalaya, Balya Bhawan, Nagaon High School, Zenith Pathsala, Railway School etc. A college, (Makum College) was established in makum in 1997, which provides higher secondary and degree education in arts and commerce.
 The only Forest Guards' training school of Assam is situated at this town.

 Also there are several private computer education centre like Academy of Information Technology(AIT), Digitech, Orange IT Solutions etc. and Mahadev Internet cafe & Services to improve computer literacy in the town.
 There is also govt certified computer education centre situated approximately 2 km away from town and in the premises of Office of the Block Development Officer, Hapjan Development Block which is providing computer education at a very low cost.
 In 2024, Assam Government started the 13th Medical College of Assam, Tinsukia Medical College and Hospital in Makum giving a new horizon to the region's healthcare system.

-Financial Services

-In July 2009, a branch of the State Bank Of India, was opened in Makum, being only the second commercial bank to open up a branch in this town (the first one being United Bank of India).
-In 2013 Canara Bank has also opened a branch to serve rural mass around Makum.
-Assam Gramin Vikash Bank, the Regional Rural Bank of Assam is also functional here at the heart of the town.
-In the view of acquiring business, private sector banks like ICICI Bank, HDFC Bank has also started ATM service in the premises of Assam Oil Petro Pump.

-India Post, having a branch here as Makum Sub Post office is providing quality mailing service and financial service.